-When a student must withdraw from Guthrie Public Schools during the term, he/she must report to the registrar on the morning of the day he/she leaves to begin formal withdrawal from school.
+When a student must withdraw from Guthrie Public Schools during the term, he/she must report to the Faver Office then to the GHS Registrar on the morning of the day he/she leaves to begin formal withdrawal from school.
 There will be a 24-hour turnaround time to receive grades and clearance from teachers.
 Students will not be cleared for withdrawal until a parent or guardian has made contact with the registrar and all textbooks and school property have been returned.
-Once records have been received with grades and clearance from each teacher, the library, and the cafeteria the student will be cleared for withdrawal.
-A transcript of the student's work will be forwarded, upon request, to the new school.
+Once records have been received with grades and clearance from each teacher, the library request, to the new , and the cafeteria the study school. dent will be cleared for withdrawal .
+A transcript of the student's work will be forwarded, upon